cdktf/cdktf-provider-aws/docs/quicksightNamespace.python.md

 - *Type:* str

+A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.5.0/docs/resources/quicksight_namespace#delete QuicksightNamespace#delete}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.6.1/docs/resources/quicksight_namespace#delete QuicksightNamespace#delete}

 ---